RavenousLegs

 Global Warming - a foreseen threat to Chadar Trek in Ladakh

-When I attempted Chadar Trek in the year 2014, the trail was moderately popular, however, I had a firsthand experience of the threat of Chadar Trek coming to an end in the near future.
+In 2014, when I attempted the Chadar Trek, the trail was moderately popular.
+However, I had a firsthand experience of the imminent threat of Chadar Trek coming to an end.

-Zanskar River in Ladakh which once remained completely frozen in the winter months (December to February) with the temperatures ranging from -10 degrees to -35 degrees, had started seeing a meltdown already.
-The unfrozen patches on the river and the broken and melting the ice sheets posed a threat to the trekkers trying to cross the frozen river.
-The window for Chadar trek had reduced to only a month (mid-Jan to mid-Feb).
-Beneath this threat to the adventurers, lied the bigger threat to humanity when the effects of climate crisis appeared more aggressive.
+The Zanskar River in Ladakh, which used to remain completely frozen during the winter months (December to February) with temperatures ranging from -10 degrees to -35 degrees, had already started melting.
+The unfrozen patches on the river and the broken and melting ice sheets posed a significant threat to the trekkers attempting to cross the frozen river.
+The window for the Chadar Trek had been reduced to only a month (mid-January to mid-February).

 Chadar Trek, Ladakh, India